 The teacher manuals and student books used in a classroom do more than just facilitate a lesson; they transmit messages—either subtly or blatantly—that can shape the attitudes and perceptions of learners.
 The extent to which materials present characters in positive or negative ways, in stereotypical or non-stereotypical roles, or in culturally productive or non-productive ways is communicated to students, both through text and illustrations.
 The materials that teachers and students use in a classroom can be useful tools for instilling equality and inclusion in education, or they can also be stumbling blocks to doing so.

-Research on the prevalence of equitable and non-equitable representations of characters in curricular materials consistently concludes that that improvement is needed regarding how characters are presented.
+Research on the prevalence of equitable and non-equitable representations of characters in curricular materials consistently concludes that this improvement is needed regarding how characters are presented.

-- A comparative review conducted by Blumberg (2007) of materials from Romania, Syria, and India found that of the 359 occupations presented in primary-level textbooks, only 54 (15%) depicted women in salaried jobs.
+- A comparative review conducted by Blumberg (2007) of materials from Romania, Syria, and India found that of the 359 occupations presented in primary-level textbooks, only 54 (15 percent) depicted women in salaried jobs.

-- A similar study of primary-level textbooks in Syria found approximately the same proportion—among 463 salaried jobs in the textbooks, only 74 (16%) of the positions were held by female characters (Blumberg, 2007).
+- A similar study of primary-level textbooks in Syria found approximately the same proportion—among 463 salaried jobs in the textbooks, only 74 (16 percent) of the positions were held by female characters (Blumberg, 2007).

-- Additionally, a study on the Let’s Learn English project in Kenya by Kobia (2009) found that male characters were more often represented than female characters in illustrations (i.e., 55.8% for men and boys versus 4.2% for women and girls).
+- Additionally, a study on the Let’s Learn English project in Kenya by Kobia (2009) found that male characters were more often represented than female characters in illustrations (i.e., 55.8 percent for men and boys versus 4.2 percent for women and girls).

 Underrepresentation and bias are also present in the depiction of individuals with disabilities and other societal subgroups such as religious or ethnic minorities, socio-economic status, class, political orientation, and language.